woossi0/suite/docs/usermanual/source/introduction/samplelayers.rst

      - GeoTIFF

 The Medford layers have a declared :term:`SRS` (the projection GeoServer publishes the layer with) of EPSG:4326 and bounding boxes within the range ``-122.904, 42.231, -123.042, 42.438``.
-The Medford data is available in the public domain.

 .. figure:: img/medford.png